tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## HP Quality Center

-HP Quality Center (QC) is a set of web-based test management software offerings from the HP Software Division of Hewlett-Packard, many of which were acquired from Mercury Interactive Corporation.
-HP Quality Center offers software quality assurance, including requirements management, test management and business process testing for IT and application environments.
-In order for this plugin to work with HP ALM 11 and later, you must open the web UI of HP ALM from the agent machine, click on their ‘Add-ins Page’ link and install the ‘HP ALM Connectivity’ add-in.
+HP Quality Center (QC) is a set of web-based test management software offerings from the HP Software Division ofHewlett-Packard, many of which were acquired from Mercury Interactive Corporation.
+HP Quality Center offers softwarequality assurance, including requirements management, test management and business process testing for IT andapplication environments.
+In order for this plugin to work with HP ALM 11 and later, you must open the web UI of HP ALMfrom the agent machine, click on their ‘Add-ins Page’ link and install the ‘HP ALM Connectivity’ add-in.

 ---